 In practice I keep a box of Green Monkey and Monkey Wrench in my shop.
 The Green Monkey (4 mil thick) is for common use, and the Monkey Wrench (8 mil thick) when I need something tougher than usual.
 Either way, the main takeaway is limiting your exposure to harmful substances.
 Canadians can order Green Monkey from Amazon.ca here.
 US citizens can order them here.

-Bottom line: Protecting yourself against harmful substance might not be something you think about when you’re too young, but the older you get, the more precious your health becomes, the more you realize how precious it’s been all along.
+Bottom line: Protecting yourself against harmful substances might not be something you think about when you’re too young, but the older you get, the more precious your health becomes, the more you realize how precious it’s been all along.
+The right kind of gloves can help protect your health, so why not?